arunvl88/Zero-Trust-Kubernetes/README.md

 1. Create a tunnel using this guide: https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/
 2. Instead of running the command to install a connector you will select docker as the environment and copy just the token rather than the whole command.

-## 2. Copy the IP of the pod running nginx and cloudflared deployment:
+## 2. Deploy Nginx with Cloudflare Tunnel (file attached in this repository):

+Deploy the provided nginx-cloudflared.yaml file using kubectl:
+`kubectl apply -f nginx-cloudflared.yaml`